The Problems with Buying a New Build Property… and How to Avoid Them

 But more than half of buyers of new build homes in England report problems with them, according to a March 2017 survey.
 For example, in December 2018, the Victoria Derbyshire programme found that hundreds of homes across the UK were built with weak mortar and require repairs.
 Additionally, homeowners on private estates struggle with unregulated and uncapped maintenance costs.
 Furthermore, there can be problems with leasehold homes whose freehold has been sold on without buyers’ knowledge.
-Given that the average new-build home costs £255,543, and takes a lot of time and effort to organise and build, these costly additional challenges don’t exactly encourage new builds!
+Given that the average new-build home costs £255,543, and it takes a lot of time and effort to organise and build, these costly additional challenges don’t exactly encourage new builds!
 In this post, we look at the issues associated with new build properties and the steps you can take to avoid them.

 Freeholders own their property and the land it’s on, whereas leaseholders just own their property for the length of the lease, and pay the freeholder ground rent.
 It’s a simple concept, but in reality, many new build homes are sold as leasehold without the buyers realising that they don’t own the land their property is on.
 The freehold is then sold on to an investment company without the owners’ knowledge or permission.
-Often if the homeowners want to buy the freehold, the new company quotes them inflated and unaffordable prices.
+Often if the homeowners want to buy the freehold, the new company quotes them inflated, unaffordable prices.
 This practice is not currently illegal, although MPs have backed the National Leasehold Campaign, which is calling to ban it.

 Problems with Ground Rent